 Coupled with its educational goals, Cooper offers a broad agenda in the field of research.
 Cooper physicians are involved in ongoing research and development as they keep abreast of changing modalities of medical care.
 As an academic medical center, Cooper continuously attempts to improve patient’s quality of life through the research efforts of its medical staff.

 Cooper University Health Care takes pride in its ability to offer a comprehensive array of diagnostic and treatment services.
 The hospital serves as Southern New Jersey’s major tertiary-care referral hospital for specialized services.
-These signature programs include: Level I Southern New Jersey Regional Trauma Center; the Cooper Cancer Institute, the Cooper Heart Institute, the Cooper Bone & Joint Institute, the Cooper Neurosciences Institute and Critical Care.
-Cooper is also home to The Children’s Regional Hospital, the only state-designated children’s hospital in South Jersey.
+These signature programs include: Level I Southern New Jersey Regional Trauma Center, MD Anderson Cancer Center at Cooper, Cooper Heart Institute, Cooper Bone and Joint Institute, Cooper Neurosciences Institute and Critical Care.
+Cooper is also home to Children’s Regional Hospital, the only state-designated children’s hospital in South Jersey.

-Cooper University Hospital is situated in an excellent geographic area.
+Cooper University Hospital is situated in an excellent geographic area right across the Benjamin Franklin Bridge from Philadelphia.
 The academic medical center campus is easily accessible from the entire Delaware Valley – located across the street from a commuter high-speed rail system as well as the River Line light rail.
-We are just a few blocks from the Camden campuses of Rutgers and Rowan Universities and Camden County College.
+We are just a few blocks from the Camden campuses of Rutgers and Rowan universities and Camden County College.